GregoriM04/login-form/README.md

 Users should be able to provide info easy and fast; and also, see view the optimal layout for the site depending on their device's screen size.

+Show and Hide password functionality has been added using JavaScript.

 ### Screenshot

-Below you can see a screenshot of the final result.
+Below you can see a screenshot of the final result. (the image has been updated)

 ![](./images/Screenshot.png)